ucsb-csw8/w23k/faq.md

     * Please, follow the posted forum guidelines (a pinned post) to make it easier for us to respond.
     * We cannot guarantee that last-minute posts before a deadline would receive a timely response, so please **start early** and plan your work accordingly.

-* we have a fully-anonymous form where you can ask questions or send your suggestions: <https://forms.gle/jobjhJjWXsmcV3pp6>
+* we have a fully-anonymous form where you can ask questions or send your suggestions: {{ site.anon_form }}
 #### How do I send a direct message to TAs or professor?

 Please contact us via Piazza.
 Read the pinned post there titled _Posting Guidelines_, which describes how to submit a direct message to the **Instructors**.